kovart/forta-agents/uniswap/governance-votes/README.md

 ## Description

-Forta agent that detects significant increase of voting power before the proposal was created and after the vote is cast by more than a given threshold.
+This agent monitors [Uniswap Governance](https://uniswap.org/governance) protocol and detects a significant increase of voting power before the proposal was created, and a decrease after the vote is cast.

----

-The idea of the agent is to detect a temporary increase or decrease in the number of voting power that can be used to manipulate the governance.
+## Features

+- Minimum API calls
+- Memory optimizations

 ## Configs